woocommerce/woocommerce/docs/product-editor-development/block-template-lifecycle.md

 -  `woocommerce_product_editor_block_template_{template_name}_after_remove_block_{block_id}`
 -  `woocommerce_product_editor_block_template_after_remove_block`

-**In order for your action hooks to be called for all block additions and removals for a template, you should call `add_action()` for each of these hooks before the template is instantiated, in or before an `init` action hook, priority 3 or lower.**
+**In order for your action hooks to be called for all block additions and removals for a template, you should call `add_action()` for each of these hooks before the template is instantiated, in or before an `rest_api_init` action hook, priority 9 or lower.**

 See the [Automattic\WooCommerce\Admin\BlockTemplates](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/src/Admin/BlockTemplates/README.md) documentation for more information about these hooks.

 ## Registration

-After a template is instantiated, it can be registered with the `Automattic\WooCommerce\Internal\Admin\BlockTemplateRegistry\BlockTemplateRegistry`.
+A template class can be registered with the `Automattic\WooCommerce\LayoutTemplates\LayoutTemplateRegistry`.

-Registration is required in order for the template to be sent to the client.
+Registration is required in order for the template to be available to be sent to the client (via the `/wc/v3/layout-templates` REST API endpoint).

+The default templates are registered in the `rest_api_init` action hook, priority 10.

 Blocks can be added or removed from a template before or after it is registered, but the template cannot be modified after it is sent to the client.

-**In order for the template to be sent to the client, it should be in or before the `admin_enqueue_scripts` action hook, priority 9 or lower.**
+**In order for the template to be sent to the client, it should be registered in or before the `rest_request_before_callbacks` filter hook.
+They can be registered in the `rest_api_init` hook.**

 ## Sent to client

-A template is sent to the client in or after the `admin_enqueue_scripts` action hook, priority 10 or higher.
+A template is sent to the client in the handler for the `/wcv3/layout-templates` REST API endpoint, after the `rest_request_before_callbacks` filter hook.

 Any template modification after this point will not be sent to the client.

 ## Rendered on client

-When the template is rendered on the client, all blocks in the template have their `hideConditions` evaluated to determine whether they should be rendered or not.
+When the template is rendered on the client, all blocks in the template have their `hideConditions` and `disableConditions` evaluated to determine whether they should be rendered or not.